 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
-Other questions may be more complex and may require a written amendment to the RFP.
+These questions may be answered over email.
+Other questions may offer additional information that will be issued to all interested parties via written amendment to the RFP.
 The procurement officer will make that decision.
-All questions are requested in writing to the below: